Parenting tool: write letters to your children

 There is no special trick about writing or painting either.
 I wrote constantly for 15 years before I produced anything with any solidity to it.

-You won't arrive, it's an endless search.”
+You won't arrive.
+It's an endless search.”

-Ours is a phone conversation since she lives in another state.
-I imagine her holding Gladwell's book as she reads, “Practice isn’t the thing you do once you’re good.
+She says, “Do you know about the ten thousand-hour rule?
+She quotes Malcolm Gladwell from his book Outliers.
+“Practice isn’t the thing you do once you’re good.
 It’s the thing you do that makes you good.
 Ten thousand hours of practice makes perfect.”
-Cindy says, “Do you know how many hours that is?”
-And then I hear laughter.
+Do you know how many hours that is?

 I know what to do.

 Ten thousand hours.
 Bird by bird.
-Draw, draw, hundreds of drawings.
-Write, write, whatever flows whether you feel like it or not.
-You won't arrive, it's an endless search.
+Draw hundreds of drawings.
+Write, write, write.
+Write whatever arises.
+Write whether you feel like it or not.
+You won't arrive.
+It's an endless search.
 Practice.
-It’s the journey not the destination.
-Which puts me in familiar ground.
-My meditation practice works exactly like this.
+It’s a path, a journey, not a destination.

 Notes